Solar Panel Cost Guide in Roanoke, AL (2025 Update)

 Should I lease or buy solar panels in Roanoke?

-Leasing solar panels can be an attractive choice, because it typically comes with low or $0 upfront payments.
+Leasing solar panels can be an attractive choice, as it usually comes with low or $0 upfront payments.
 The drawback is that you won’t be able to save as much.
-If you lease, you don’t own the system, so you can’t claim any tax rebates and credits and your home value won’t increase.
-Buying solar panels is a better way to go if you want to maximize your savings.
+If you lease, you don’t own the system, so you can’t claim any incentives and your home value won’t increase.
+Buying solar panels is a better option if you want to get the most savings.

 Does Roanoke have a net metering program?